Diverse and welcoming, The Illinois Club draws its membership from

-from all areas of the University as well as the surrounding community.
+all areas of the University and the surrounding community.

 Since 1915, The Illinois Club has provided financial support

 to worthy undergraduate students.
 This year, we will be giving out